TheWiseLion/Remote-Manager/README.md

 I left the code as it was back in 2010, debug lines and all.

-Topics - Networking, Threading, Pipes
+Topics: Networking, Threading, Pipes

-Project size -
+Project size: ~2000 lines

 <h1>Features:</h1>
 * Server + Client model